Jacob-Friesen/obscurejs/README.md

 Obscure JavaScript Examples
 ===========================

 Code from [obscurejavascript.tumblr.com](http://obscurejavascript.tumblr.com) in an easy to download format.
 All of the code can be run in Node.js and most of it in a browser (what can't is noted below).
+A few posts require libraries and these are found in the node_modules folder and are specified by packages.json.
+This is a standard NPM layout.

 *Just like the blog, there may be some examples that do not good follow JavaScript patterns for demonstration purposes.*